-When I first saw Sherwin William’s color of the year for 2021, “Urbane Bronze”, I was unsure how I felt about it.
-Browns are nice to work with, rather serene and a color of nature so nice to “bring the outside in”.
+When I first saw Sherwin William’s “Urbane Bronze”, I was unsure how I felt about it.
+Browns can be nice to work with, rather serene and a color of nature so nice to “bring the outside in”.

 According to the color data Urbane Bronze is actually a yellow hue (really, it’s true) that looks brown because of it’s low chroma and lightness.

 Sherwin Williams describes Urbane Bronze as as a color to

 “Tap into nature with a hue whose warmth and comfort breathe down-to-earth tranquility”.

 “As we’re looking to create the ultimate retreat for reflection and renewal, we’re turning to a hue whose natural simplicity and nature-inspired energy cultivate a sense of calm from the ground up.”

 “The trend for biophilia continues to shape our spaces, proving that nature is never far away.
 Urbane Bronze might be a color rooted in nature, but it also has a unique ability to ground a room through organic appeal.”